eray-onur/ErayPDF/README.md

 Absolutely.

 #### What is the caveat?
-a Chromium binary MUST be added from https://chromium.woolyss.com/ to the Binaries directory at root path or printing won't work!
+A Chromium binary MUST be added from https://chromium.woolyss.com/ to the Binaries directory at root path or printing won't work!
 Couldn't get it into project as it'd turn the repo to LFS, sorry.
 As ErayPDF depends on Chromium 102, a portable browser, any project that utilizes it will face an overhead of over ~200 MBs in file size.
+Also, "chrome_driver.exe" file must be added right inside the chromium binaries (at the same directory level as "chrome.exe") or document builder will fail.
+Finally, chrome driver and chromium must be the same version (ex. chromium version 102, chromedriver version 102).
 <hr>

 #### Usage Examples